gabe565/esphome-configs/uplift_desk/README.md

 <img src="../../assets/uplift_desk/esp-wiring.jpg?raw=true" style="width: 25%">

-My current hardware could use a little polish, but I mounted it under my desk and never have to see it so I don't mind for the moment!
-I use a NodeMCU in my setup.
+I use a NodeMCU spliced to a 4-inch RJ12.
 They can be powered off of 5v, so I directly power the ESP from the desk's 5v output.

+My current hardware could use a little polish, but I mounted it under my desk and never have to see it so I don't mind for now.

 ## Software Setup